 Experience That Counts

 Members of our team have decades of government and private sector experience that has given them real-world insight into the vast range of challenges encountered by our clients.
 Whether handling the concerns of an individual facing a congressional investigation or a shipping company dealing with a major accident, we know how to effectively apply our knowledge to provide immediate assistance with your crisis.
-Our team includes former members of Congress, a former chief of staff to the U.S. attorney general, a former U.S. attorney, a former Securities and Exchange Commission (SEC) chief trial counsel, a former acting general counsel of the U.S. Department of Homeland Security, a former National Transportation Safety Board (NTSB) general counsel, former in-house chief privacy and compliance officers, and former military officers, as well as seasoned practitioners and experienced professionals in litigation, crisis management, government relations and transportation.
+Our team includes former members of Congress, a former deputy chief of staff to the U.S. attorney general, former U.S. attorneys, a former Securities and Exchange Commission (SEC) chief trial counsel, a former acting general counsel of the U.S. Department of Homeland Security, a former National Transportation Safety Board (NTSB) general counsel, former in-house chief privacy and compliance officers, and former military officers, as well as seasoned practitioners and experienced professionals in litigation, crisis management, government relations and transportation.

 - Represented the leadership of a U.S. chemistry organization in working with the U.S. Department of Homeland Security (DHS) to obtain DHS SAFETY Act approval of the client's security program – a comprehensive security risk management tool used by the organization's members and their 1,550 nationwide chemical facilities.
 In order to encourage the development and implementation of anti-terrorism technologies, the SAFETY Act provides immunization from or limited liability should a terrorist attack result in harm despite the use of a DHS-approved technology.